Akhilsri/COMMIT/README.md

-# Commit - AI-Powered Porn Addiction Recovery App
+# Commit - AI-Powered Pornography Addiction Recovery App

 Commit is a mobile application designed to help individuals overcome porn addiction through AI-driven insights, structured challenges, and community support.
 Built using React Native, Firebase, and Gemini AI, Commit empowers users with personalized guidance and a gamified recovery journey.